A Guide to Staircasing

 Staircasing counts as a property transaction.
 There are various legal considerations so, you would typically employ a conveyancing solicitor to handle your staircasing transactions.

 The property is valued each time you apply to buy an extra share.
-As a result, the amount of money needed to buy shares can change according to the value of the property at the time.
+As a result, the amount of money needed to buy shares will change according to the value of the property at the time.

-As well as the premium cost for the shares you wish to buy, there are additional costs to staircasing.
+As well as the premium cost for the share you wish to buy, there are additional costs to staircasing.
 These include your conveyancing and solicitor fees, any stamp duty payable and any fees for your new mortgage.

 The premium payable for the shares will be dependent on the property value as determined by the Royal Institution of Chartered Surveyors (RICS) independent valuer.

 If you buy all the available shares to the maximum 100%, then you will usually have the freehold transferred to you.
-If there are restrictions in your lease that mean you will not own the freehold, we will tell you at the beginning of the process.
+If there are restrictions in your lease that mean you will not own the freehold, we will tell you this at the beginning of the process.

 Administration charge